cdler87/campus-receipt-analyzer/README.md

    - Drag and drop them into the folder: data/exported_emails/
    - This will save each email as a `.eml` file.

+     NOTE: The repository includes processed sample data for demonstration.
+Users can add their own .eml files to the data/exported_emails/ folder to run the pipeline on new data.

 5. Load and filter receipt emails: python3 -m scripts.run_fetch